mjpatter88/os-bootloader/README.md

 Progress:
-3.4.3 Define Strings
+3.4.6 Calling Functions
-pdf page 16 (or 20 in the viewer)
+pdf page 19 (or 23 in the viewer)